Kumar Rocker: Early life and amateur career

-Rocker has described himself as being broadly from "the South".
-He grew up in Montgomery, Alabama, Arkansas, and Tennessee before ultimately settling in Georgia.
+Rocker was born in Watkinsville, Georgia and grew up in Montgomery, Alabama, Arkansas, and Tennessee before ultimately settling back in Georgia.
 Some sources have described him as having been born in Montgomery, Alabama.

 Rocker attended North Oconee High School in Bogart, Georgia.
 As a junior in 2017, he had a 1.63 earned run average (ERA) with 68 strikeouts in 55 2/3 innings.
 That year, he played in the Under Armour All-America Baseball Game and Perfect Game All-American Classic.
 Later in the summer, he played for the USA Baseball 18U National Team.

 Rocker committed to Vanderbilt University to play college baseball.
 He was considered one of the top prospects for the 2018 Major League Baseball draft, but was not selected until the 38th round by the Colorado Rockies, falling due to signability concerns.
 He did not sign with the Rockies and enrolled at Vanderbilt.

 On June 8, 2019, Rocker became the first pitcher ever to throw a no-hitter in the Super Regional round during the NCAA Division I baseball tournament.
 He recorded 19 strikeouts as Vanderbilt beat Duke 3–0.
 Rocker was named the 2019 College World Series Most Outstanding Player after Vanderbilt captured the 2019 NCAA Division I Baseball Championship on June 26, 2019.
 Rocker won both his starts in the College World Series and finished his freshman season with a 12–5 record.
 He was also named the 2019 Baseball America Freshman of the Year.

 The New York Mets selected Rocker with the 10th pick in the first round of the 2021 MLB draft.
 Rocker and the Mets had verbally agreed on a $6 million signing bonus, $1.4 million above the slot value for the 10th pick, but the Mets decided not to make him an offer after reviewing his medical information.
 Rocker had not participated in a program that would have made his medical information available pre-draft; this allowed the Mets not to make him an offer and receive a compensatory selection in the 2022 MLB draft.
 Rocker's agent, Scott Boras, stated that Rocker "requires no medical attention."
 However, Rocker had surgery on his shoulder in September.
 Rocker did not return to Vanderbilt after going unsigned.